-E-CIGARETTE - Any electronic nicotine delivery product composed of a mouthpiece, heating element, battery and/or electronic circuits that provides a vapor of liquid nicotine to the user, or relies on vaporization of solid nicotine or any liquid.
+E-CIGARETTE - Any electronic nicotine delivery product composed of a mouthpiece, heating element, battery and/or electronic circuits that provides a vapor of liquid nicotine to the user, or relies on vaporization of solid nicotine or any liquid, regardless of whether the liquid contains nicotine.
 This term shall include any devices whether they are manufactured as e-cigarettes, e-cigars, e-pipes or under any other product name.